openstack/heat/doc/source/getting_started/standalone.rst

       License for the specific language governing permissions and limitations under the License.

-How to get Heat to work with a remote Openstack.
+How to get Heat to work with a remote OpenStack.
 ================================================

-Say you have a remote/public install of Openstack and you want to use a local install of Heat to talk to it.
-This can be handy when developing, as the remote Openstack can be kept stable and is not effected by changes made to the development machine.
+Say you have a remote/public install of OpenStack and you want to use a local install of Heat to talk to it.
+This can be handy when developing, as the remote OpenStack can be kept stable and is not effected by changes made to the development machine.

 So lets say you have 2 machines:

- * “rock” ip == 192.168.1.88 (used for base Openstack services)
+ * “rock” ip == 192.168.1.88 (used for base OpenStack services)
  * “hack” ip == 192.168.1.77 (used for Heat development)

-Install your Openstack as normal on “rock”.
+Install your OpenStack as normal on “rock”.

 In this example "hack" is used as the devstack to install Heat on.
 The localrc looked like this::